IBM-Cloud/docs/services/IotInsurance/iotinsurance_device_toolkit.md

 ### User registration flow
 {: #user_reg_flow}

+User registration varies by vendor.
+To understand how to get the required cloud access tokens and how to register them to {{site.data.keyword.iotinsurance_short}} by using the API, see [Supported devices and vendors](iotinsurance_supporteddevices.html).

+#### Mobile registration flow (*deprecated*)

+**Note**: The mobile app supports only Wink and changes to {{site.data.keyword.amashort}}
+have disabled the user registration flow that is described in this section.
+This flow is available only for existing instances of version 1.0 of {{site.data.keyword.iotinsurance_short}}.

 The following diagram shows a simplified user registration flow.
 In this example, a new user registration request is made from a mobile device.
 The request is processed by {{site.data.keyword.amafull}}, which provides an identifier to the customer's support system and sends the request to the API registration service.
 The API registration service redirects the OAuth request to the device vendor's cloud, which in turn verifies authentication with the customer's support system.
 The device vendor's cloud returns the authorization code or token to the API registration service.
 The registration service then creates the user and a unique API token in {{site.data.keyword.iot_short_notm}} and in {{site.data.keyword.cloudant}}.

 ![{{site.data.keyword.iotinsurance_short}} User registration flow.
 This diagram is described in the main body of the topic.](images/IoT4I_reg_user.svg "{{site.data.keyword.iotinsurance_short}} User registration flow")